api-platform/docs/core/filters.md

 The above allows you to find offers by their respective product's color: `http://localhost:8000/api/offers?product.color=red`, or order offers by the product's release date: `http://localhost:8000/api/offers?order[product.releaseDate]=desc`

-## Enabling a filter for all properties of a resource
+## Enabling a Filter for All Properties of a Resource

 As we have seen in previous examples, properties where filters can be applied must be explicitly declared.
 If you don't care about security and performance (e.g. an API with restricted access), it is also possible to enable built-in filters